OI4/oi4-oec-demo/packages/oi4-oec-service-demo/README.md

 ## Configuration
 The general configuration of the service is described in the [wiki](https://github.com/OI4/oi4-oec-service/wiki/Configuration-of-OEC-services) of the oi4-oec-service.
 The demo service will handle all common configuration as described there.
-In addition there are the following configuration locations used.
+In addition, there are the following configuration locations used.

 ### Application specific storages
 The service will use the following application specific storages: